magaal/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

 - All of the VHDs must have sizes that are multiples of 1 MB.

+- Previous guidance provided on generic Linux VHD creation on disabling NUMA for larger VM sizes has been fixed and is no longer required with RHEL 6.6+

 ###RHEL 6.6/6.7

 1. In Hyper-V Manager, select the virtual machine.